axieax/urlview.nvim/README.md

 ### 🔭 Telescope

 - Additional requirements: [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)
+- You can use Telescope as your `default_picker` using the `require("urlview").setup` function
+- Alternatively, you can specify a picker dynamically with `:UrlView <ctx> picker=telescope`
-- Make sure you have the following in your config:
+- If you _really_ want access to `:Telescope urlview`, then add the following line to your config:

 ```lua
 require("telescope").load_extension("urlview")
 ```

-- You can now use Telescope as your picker with `:Telescope urlview`!

 ## 🛍️ Alternatives